 Acanthoscurria geniculata, a hobby staple, comes from eastern Brazil, near the mouth of the Amazon.
-Though a rainforest terrestrial, in captivity it tolerates conventional enclosure conditions: room temperature, dry substrate, a water dish, moderate ventilation, and weekly feedings.
+Though a rainforest terrestrial, in captivity it does well in conventional enclosure conditions: room temperature, dry substrate, a water dish, moderate ventilation, and weekly feedings.
 Growth is moderately fast.
-Temperament is slightly defensive with reactions faster than you can respond.
-Holding is not recommended despite the plethora of web photos with fingers and hands near this species, which flicks irritating hairs and can inflict a painful bite.
-Hobbyists covet this species because of boldly contrasting dark brown and white bands in the legs.
-Unlike the look-alike species Nhandu chromatus, A. geniculata has a dark carapace.
-A. geniculata is hardy and tends to always be on display, even when given a hide.
+Temperament is slightly defensive.
+Holding is not recommended despite the plethora of web photos with fingers and hands near this species, which flicks irritating hairs when disturbed and can inflict a painful bite.
+Hobbyists covet A. geniculata because of boldly contrasting dark brown and white bands on the legs.
+Unlike doppelgänger Nhandu chromatus, A. geniculata has a dark carapace.
+This species is hardy and tends to always be on display, even when given a hide.

 |Dimensions||1 × 0.5 × 0.5 in|

 2 1/4" female, 3 – 3 1/2" female